STATE-NAV: Stability-Aware Traversability Estimation for Bipedal Navigation on Rough Terrain: Related Work

 \subsection{Self-Supervised Traversability Learning for Grounded Mobile Robots}

-Traversability characterizes a robot’s ability to navigate its environment by quantifying the level of difficulty for traversing a terrain~\cite{papadakis2013terrain}.
-In existing approaches, traversability has been estimated based on manually defined rules based on terrain geometry~\cite{wermelinger2016navigation} or supervised learning with human-labeled semantics~\cite{guan2022ga}.
-However, both manual cost designs and human-provided labels often fail to capture the complex interaction between robots and environments.
-More recent efforts have developed learning-based traversability estimators in a self-supervised manner, using supervisory signals derived from various proprioceptive features during locomotion, such as ground reaction wrench analysis~\cite{wellhausen2019should}, foothold scores~\cite{wellhausen2021rough}, traction estimates~\cite{frey2023fast, cai2023probabilistic, cai2024evora}, statistical features of sensor measurements such as IMU data~\cite{castro2023does, sathyamoorthy2022terrapn}, and energy consumption metric~\cite{gan2022energy, yang2021real}, or random motion success rate~\cite{yang2021real}.
-While these self-supervising features capture specific aspects of locomotion difficulty, they lack validation regarding their ability to represent the fallover risk in case of bipedal locomotion.
+Traversability characterizes a robot’s ability to navigate its environment by quantifying terrain difficulty~\cite{papadakis2013terrain}.
+In existing methods, traversability has been estimated based on manually defined rules based on terrain geometry~\cite{wermelinger2016navigation} or supervised learning with human-labeled semantics~\cite{guan2022ga}.
+However, both approaches often fail to capture the complex interaction between robots and environments.
+More recent efforts have developed learning-based traversability estimators in a self-supervised manner, using supervisory signals derived from various proprioceptive features during locomotion, such as ground reaction wrench analysis~\cite{wellhausen2019should}, foothold scores~\cite{wellhausen2021rough}, traction~\cite{frey2023fast, cai2023probabilistic, cai2024evora}, statistical features of sensor measurements such as IMU data~\cite{castro2023does}, and energy consumption metric~\cite{gan2022energy, yang2021real}.
+While these self-supervising features capture specific aspects of locomotion difficulty of wheeled and quadrupedal robots, they lack validation regarding their ability to represent the fallover risk in case of bipedal locomotion.